Two themes, two great series

 First and third Tuesdays 7 pm at the Cline Library auditorium.
 Free Admission

-NAU’s College of Arts and Letters Film Series, which is co-sponsored by the Cline Library and the School of Communication, promotes understanding and appreciation of cinema through Northern Arizona University and the greater Flagstaff community.
+NAU’s College of Arts and Letters and Social and College of Behavioral Sciences Film Series, co-sponsored by the Cline Library, promotes understanding and appreciation of cinema at Northern Arizona University and the greater Flagstaff community.

-Why is this film series important to the NAU?
+Why is this film series important to NAU?

 If you need special accommodations, please contact Disability Resources: DR@nau.edu, Phone: 928-523-8773 or TTY: 928-523-6906.
-We suggest contacting Disability Resources 48 hours prior to the event as some accommodations may take a reasonable time frame to arrange.
+We suggest contacting Disability Resources 48 hours prior to the event as some accommodations may take time to arrange.
 Assisted listening systems are also available.